codestation/gclite/readme.txt

 6.20, 6.3x and 6.60 CFW.

-I changed the name of the project (doing a fork in the process) to avoid confusion with GCL (this plugin doesn't use the folder categories present in firmwares 6.xx) and GCR (the plugin is based heavily in GCL since it doesn't use a kernel/user approach).
+I changed the name of the project (doing a fork in the process) to avoid confusion with GCL and GCR (the plugin is based heavily in GCL since it doesn't use a kernel/user approach).

 You can configure the folder prefix (use CAT_ for folders or not), showing uncategorized content and change the category mode in system settings.